IV Medication Administration at Home

 IV medication therapy involves delivering medication directly into the bloodstream through a vein.
 This method is used for treating infections that require higher doses or extended courses of antibiotics.
 By providing IV therapy at home, we ensure that patients receive safe, effective, and continuous treatment without the inconvenience of a hospital admission.

-✔ Have a valid prescription and medication authority from their treating doctor
+✔ have a current prescription and treatment plan from their doctor or hospital team

-✔ Arrange for the supply of prescribed antibiotics through a community pharmacy
+✔ can access the prescribed medication through a pharmacy or hospital pathway

 How We Provide IV Medication Care